Are you ready to deploy your Django web application but don’t want to break the bank? Don’t worry, I’ve got you covered.

 Where can I host a Django project for free?

-Additionally, other platforms such as AWS, Google Cloud, and Microsoft Azure provide free tiers that you can use to host your Django project.
+Additionally, other platforms such as AWS, Google Cloud, and Microsoft Azure provide free tiers that you can use to host your Django website hosting.